 The bad news is that staff sickness will always be a problem for employers.
-The good news is there 6 steps you can take to manage and reduce sickness absence in your business.
+The good news is there 6 steps you can take to reduce sickness absence in your business.

 1. Is your workplace environment making your employees sick?